Updated September 2023

 A four-bedroom apartment for as little as € 10,000: Spain and especially the Costa del Sol counts massive foreclosures.
 Banks have so far tried to jump in and they have taken over the property from the failing owner renting it back to him.
 As the treasury situation of Spanish banks is already heavily weighted with Real Estate, they are slowly moving into a situation where they have no other choice but to offload the surplus at well-below-market prices.

 Posted November 5, 2008

 Up to 500,000 unemployed people - 15,000 of them in the province of Malaga - will be able to delay making 50 percent of their mortgage payments for two years.
 That was part of the package of measures to confront the credit crisis announced yesterday by Prime Minister José Luis Rodríguez Zapatero in a news conference at Moncloa Palace.
 Other measures include benefits of 1,500 euros for employers who take on the registered unemployed with family responsibilities.

 Posted October 1st, 2008

-There is a drop of 46% in house building and 27% fewer sales activity in Andalusia.
+There is a drop of 46% in house building and 27% less sales activity in Andalusia.
 The sales figure doesn't include the sales of new homes.
 The president of the Asprimana (APCE) warned the fall of the property market could get even worse in the near future.

 |What is happening here is a repetition of the typical Real Estate pattern: at first, the market dries up, next prices fall because the house of your neighbor comes into foreclosure.|